luketn/java-lambda-best-practice/readme.md

    }
 ```

 Following all these for a lambda which uploads a 5 byte object, I'm regularly seeing:
 ~500ms cold start
 ~25ms warm

 End to end HTTP request latency behind an API gateway, from my home in Sydney to the ap-southeast-2 region:
 600-700ms cold start
 50-80ms warm

-## Why?
+\* worth noting that most of the restore durations are ~400ms, but some are ~700ms, still resulting in sub-second cold performance

+## Why use Java in Lambda?
 You might be thinking that there is a lot of complexity in configuring all this, and you'd be right.

 The AWS SDK is clearly built with a lot of fat, multiple configurations and is very inefficient at load time.